Jeremy-A-18/Documenting-a-workstation-configuration-/README.md

 <h2>Description</h2>
-In this lab, I performed a forensic analysis of a Windows machine using three commonly available tools: WinAudit, DevManView, and Frhed.
+In this lab, I performed a forensic analysis of a Windows machine using three tools: WinAudit, DevManView, and Frhed.
 I reviewed the forensic capabilities of each tool, using the sample files provided, to determine any clandestine threats or vulnerabilities such as viruses and malicious software.
 I also recovered a file that was altered to hide its native file format.
 <br />